numaproj/numaflow/docs/metrics/metrics.md

 ### Latency
 These metrics can be used to determine the latency of your pipeline.

-* forwarder_udf_processing_time: This metric is used to provide a histogram distribution of the processing times of User Defined Functions.
+* `forwarder_udf_processing_time`: This metric is used to provide a histogram distribution of the processing times of User Defined Functions.
 (UDF's)
-* forwarder_forward_chunk_processing_time: This metric is used to provide a histogram distribution of the processing times of the forwarder function as a whole
+* `forwarder_forward_chunk_processing_time`: This metric is used to provide a histogram distribution of the processing times of the forwarder function as a whole

 ### Errors
 These metrics can be used to determine if there are any errors in the pipeline